Robert W. DownesPartner

 - Spirit AeroSystems (one of the world’s largest independent producers of commercial aero structures) in its capital markets offerings and disclosure matters

-- Symbotic (U.S.) in its $5.5 billion pending merger with SVF Investment Corp.
-3 (U.S.), a SPAC sponsored by an affiliate of Softbank Investment Advisers (U.K.), that will result in Symbotic becoming a public company, and the $205 million common equity PIPE in connection with the transaction
+- Symbotic (U.S.) in its $5.5 billion merger with SVF Investment Corp.
+3 (U.S.), a SPAC sponsored by an affiliate of Softbank Investment Advisers (U.K.), that resulted in Symbotic becoming a public company, and the $205 million common equity PIPE in connection with the transaction

 - Standard Industries Inc. (a leading manufacturer of residential roofing products) in its financings